It’s easy to get into a rut with our favorite herbal preparations and forget to make the effort to try out something new.

 Fermented Dandelion Stems Recipe

 This recipe pairs the slightly bitter taste of dandelion stems with the sour taste of a lacto-fermentation.
 The combination of this springtime bitter and fermentation is a powerful digestive aid.
-Several spices are added to the brine to give it a delicious flavor.
+I add several spices to the brine to give it a delicious flavor.
 These stems can be eaten as an appetizer, or minced and enjoyed over food, in sandwiches or mixed with veggies.
 If you don’t have dandelion stems you could try using other types of vegetable stems such as chard or kale.

 What you’ll need…